 If you've been looking at getting a car title loan, you've probably come across the term "lien-free title".
 However, you may not know what this is or why it's required in order to get a car title loan or a car registration loan.
 It is important you have this in line so you can decide which loan you need and what you need to get it.
-Read this guide now to learn more about your title and what loans we offer at Fast Auto Loans, Inc. to help you out.
+If you’re asking “What is a lien free title?” then you’ve come to the right place.
+A lien is a financial claim that a lender places on your collateral until the entire loan is repaid.
+Read further on our guide to learn more about your title and what loans we offer at Fast Auto Loans, Inc. to help you out.

 Learn About Your Lien-Free Title With These Questions

 A lien is what a financial lender places on your collateral until you are able to repay the loan back entirely.
 In other words, a lien is about having debt placed against your car’s title.
 This lien means your title is not lien-free; in other words, you are still making payments on your vehicle and don’t fully own it just yet.
 This lien secures certain loans – like a car title loan.
 Once the lien is taken off the title, you can go about using the vehicle however you’d like – like if you wanted to sell it.

 What Is The Purpose Of A Title?

 Now that you know what a lien-free title is, you need to know what the purpose of the title even is.
 A car title is a legal document that denotes the official owner of a car.
 If you bought a car from anyone or any dealership, you should have also received a title for that car.
 It's an absolutely mandatory document, and naturally, crucial for certain types of loans – especially if you plan to use it as collateral.